lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email
+Hi [Name],

+I have no further comments on this./This looks good to me—no further comments from my side.
+Thanks!

+Thank you!

+[Your Name]

+---

+Thanks for the update.​ I wasn't included on the earlier emails, so let me review the thread first to get up to speed.
+I'll then connect with Francis next Monday to discuss it.

+Thank you for filling me in.​ As I wasn't copied on the previous correspondence, I will need to go through the email history to fully understand the situation.
+I plan to discuss this matter with Francis next Monday and will follow up with you thereafter.

+---

+Hi [Name],

+I've added the new banner and timeline as requested.
+For the images, I've reused what was available in our media library.
+Please let me know if you'd like to change them.

+Also, for the FX timeline, the text appears a bit too long and is overflowing the current design.

+Best,

+[Your Name]
 ---
 Dear [Recipient's Name],

 I hope this email finds you well.